H4ssi/metronome/README.md

 # metronome

-a web metronome that does not suck
+a web metronome that at least tries to suck less than others

 ## License